 Concerned about Bullying-Behavior?

-Please contact the Vice-Principals, Cadet Services, or Commandant of Cadets immediately to discuss concerns about bullying-behavior.
+Please contact either the Principals or the Commandant of Cadets immediately to discuss concerns about bullying behavior.